Learn more about clinical services and programs offered by the Division of General and Gastrointestinal Surgery.

 Mass General's Colorectal Surgery Program offers expert surgical care, including minimally invasive procedures and sphincter-sparing procedures to treat conditions affecting the intestinal tract, colon and rectum, anal canal and perianal area.

-The Mass General Endocrine Surgery Program (Thyroid, Parathyroid, and Adrenal) is a comprehensive program that provides state-of-the-art treatment for diseases of the thyroid, parathyroid and adrenal glands, including thyroid cancer.
+The Massachusetts General Hospital Endocrine Surgery Program provides comprehensive, expert treatment for diseases of the thyroid, parathyroid and adrenal glands, including thyroid cancer.

 Massachusetts General Hospital's Gastroesophageal Surgery Program offers advanced surgical options to treat the complete range of gastroesophageal conditions, including gastric and esophageal cancers and benign esophageal disease.